 - Ghana: Presbyterian Church of Ghana (PCG)

-- Cameroon: Presbyterian Church in Cameroon (PCC), Federation of Churches and Evangelical Missions in Cameroon (FEMEC)
+- Cameroon: Presbyterian Church in Cameroon (PCC)

 - Congo: Communauté Evangélique au Kwango (Kwango Evangelical Community, CEK), Université Protestante au Congo (Congo Protestant University, UPC)